gerritjvv/cassatest/README.md

-  -r, --thread-rate-limit limit  2147483647  Integer that sets the rate at which each thread can query -i, --iterations n             1000        Number of iterations i.e queries a thread should do -n, --threads n                1           Number of threads to use -h, --help
+  -r, --thread-rate-limit limit  2147483647  Integer that sets the rate at which each thread can query -i, --iterations n             1000        Number of iterations i.e queries a thread should do -n, --threads n                1           Number of threads to use -C, --consistency consistency  :one        Cassandra consistency each-quorum,one,local-quorum,quorum,three,all,serial,two,any
+  -T, --duration duration                    If specified iterations are ignored and threads will run for this amount of time in seconds
+  -h, --help

 ```